Don't Wait For Me

 |

-Israeli troops mount a raid on Entebbe Airport in Uganda to rescue Jewish hostages being held there.
+On Sunday, 4th July Israeli troops mount a raid on Entebbe Airport in Uganda to rescue 103 Jewish hostages being held there by Palestinian militants.

-David Steele is elected leader of the UK Liberal Party.
+David Steel is elected leader of the UK Liberal Party on 7th July.

-Four mercenaries (one American and three Britons) are executed in Angola on 10th July.
+Four mercenaries, one American and three Britons, are executed in Angola on Saturday, 10th July.
 The men had been sentenced to death by firing squad at the People's Revolutionary Tribunal in Luanda on 28th June.
 Nine other mercenaries were given prison sentences ranging from 16 to 30 years.

 The UK breaks off diplomatic relations with Uganda on 28th July.